fenago/spark-dev3600/DEV360/Lab_3.md

 4. Find the address, resolution, date, and time for burglaries in 2015 (refer to Lab 3.1).
 5. Save this to a JSON file in a folder /home/jovyan/work/spark-dev3600/appoutput in the cluster (refer to Lab 3.1).

-Note: You may encounter the following message: “ERROR MapRFileSystem:
+Note: You may encounter the following message:

-Failed to delete path maprfs:/… error: No such file or directory (2)”.
+“ERROR : Failed to delete path :/… error: No such file or directory (2)”.

 This is a known issue in Spark 2.1 that you can ignore; Spark is attempting to remove temporary files without first making sure they exist.

 6. Exit the scala shell using :q.

 <h4><span style="color:red;">Lesson 3 Answer Key</span></h4>